SEND

 Foundation Goals are used as an observation and assessment tool in the early years.
 E.Y Behaviour

-WELLCOMM and NELI assessments for speech and language, NGRT reading assessment, Single Word Spelling Test, Non-Verbal Reasoning and half termly assessment meetings provide invaluable information as to pupil progress.
+Assessments are recommended by L.A. and provide further information on F1and F2 pupils.
+WELLCOMM assessments for speech and language, NGRT reading assessment, Single Word Spelling Test, Non-Verbal Reasoning and half termly assessment meetings provide invaluable information as to pupil progress.

-The class teacher’s Blue Special Needs File contains checklists to support the identification of a pupil’s difficulty.
+Staff have access to a SEND file on the google drive that contains checklists to support the identification of a pupil’s difficulty.

 PROVISION FRAMEWORK School’s Graduated Approach